ujuadimora-dev/simple_payroll/README.md

-# ![How to Play  Simple Payroll Automation]
+# How to Play  Simple Payroll Automation
-## Section1 :  Get Employees Data and add to the spreadsheet
+## Section1 :  Get Employees Data and add them to the spreadsheet

-###  In this section, as USER input the name of employee, the system will automatically update
+###  In this section, as USER input the name of employee(s), the system will automatically update
-### or add the emplyee(s) to the the spreadsheet( Google spreadsheet), These  field are;
+### or add the emplyee(s) to the the spreadsheet( Google spreadsheet), The  field are;
 * Employees Id Number
 * Employees Name
 * Employees Age